nerdile/flexbison-windows-samples/README.md

 This is an example of using Flex/Bison to write a parser in C++ on Windows.

-## Release 0
+## Release 1
-A first (non-working) example of writing a parser, using flex and bison from gnuwin32.
+A first working example of writing a parser, using flex and bison from winflexbison.

 ### Requirements:
-- Saintonge-build for building
+- CMake for building
 - gnuwin32 flex and bison both installed into D:\gnu\bison, or update CMAKE_PREFIX_PATH in setenv.bat

 ### Issues: